How many collections can a single Atlas cluster have?¶

 - Notifies you of the version cut-off date.
 After the cut-off date, Atlas upgrades your clusters to the next MongoDB version unless you request and receive approval for an extension.

-When MongoDB 3.4 reaches end of life, Atlas upgrades each of your clusters running MongoDB 3.4 to MongoDB 3.6.
+When MongoDB 3.6 reaches end of life, Atlas upgrades each of your clusters that run MongoDB 3.6 to MongoDB 4.0.

 This upgrade happens within your maintenance window if you configured one in your project settings.